justinkalland/fbnix/README.md

 npm test
 ```

 You can also run the integration tests with caching.
 This saves the DOM fetched from Facebook so subsequent test runs are faster.
+This doesn't provide code coverage.

 ```
-npm test -- --cache
+npm run test-cache
 ```
 *To reset the cache delete the `tests\cache\` folder*